MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -AIBuilderModelSelectedSitesListOperation

-This parameter allows administrators to specify the operation to perform on the AI builder model and [structured and freeform document processing](https://learn.microsoft.com/en-US/microsoft-365/syntex/form-processing-overview) premium feature's current selected sites list using the list of site URLs passed to the `-AIBuilderModelSelectedSitesList` parameter.
+This parameter allows administrators to specify the operation to perform on the AI builder model and [structured and freeform document processing](https://learn.microsoft.com/en-US/microsoft-365/syntex/form-processing-overview) premium feature's current selected sites list using the list of site URLs passed to the `AIBuilderModelSelectedSitesList` parameter.

 The valid values are: